 F5’s Cloud-Native Network Functions (CNFs) deliver full-proxy security and traffic management use-cases, designed for communication service provider (CSP) 5G networks.
-CNFs integrate F5’s containerized Traffic Management Microkernel (TMM) data plane, Edge Firewall, and Custom Resource Definitions (CRDs) into the Robin Cloud Native Platform, to secure, proxy and optimize low-latency 5G workloads.
+CNFs integrates F5’s containerized Traffic Management Microkernel (TMM), Ingress Controller, and Custom Resource Definitions (CRDs) into the Robin Cloud Native Platform, to secure, proxy and optimize low-latency 5G workloads.

 This document describes the CNFs feature set and software components for the Robin.io container platform.

 CNFs supports the following features: